Notes on soil

-From mushrooms sprouting on toxic wasteland and dandelions thriving on city streets to an embryo growing in its mother’s womb, life has its own plan and its own intelligence.
+From mushrooms sprouting on contaminated wasteland and dandelions thriving on city streets to an embryo growing in its mother’s womb, life has its own plan and its own intelligence.
 The regenerative capacity of the earth is forever unfolding, and part of the challenge of the next decades will be to awaken to the lessons of the past and work with this natural capacity rather than imposing techno fixes over it.
 Contaminated soil holds the history of the last centuries.
 The process of regenerating urban areas by restoring fertility and productivity to the soil won’t just heal the ecosystem and improve the overall quality of life for a growing urban population, it could just set us on a new path for the future.

 *Quoted from the book Regenerative Leadership by Laura Storm and Giles Hutchinson.